Cycling the temples of Bagan

 As described by UNESCO, its landscape is "characterized by ‘hogback’ hills, ciglioni – small plots of vines on narrow grassy terraces – forests, small villages and farmland.
 For centuries, this rugged terrain has been shaped and adapted by man.
 Since the 17th century, the use of ciglioni has created a particular chequerboard landscape consisting of rows of vines parallel and vertical to the slopes.”

-Go there on a Prosecco Wine Cycle trip which departs between April and October.
-Cycle in the heart of the Veneto and through the picturesque and romantic hills of Prosecco.
-The gorgeous views of the almost never-ending grapevines will certainly build a craving to sample the world famous sparkling wine from local vineyards.
+Go there on the Cycle the Dolomites to the Adriatic Sea trip which departs between April and September.
+After cycling from the base of the stunning Dolomites, descend onto the Venetian plain and through the picturesque and romantic hills of Prosecco.
+Gorgeous views of almost never-ending grapevines will certainly build a craving to sample the world famous sparkling wine in the town of Valdobbiadene.

 Sanctuary of Bom Jesus do Monte, Braga | Portugal